Paleo Keto Egg Custard Tofu

-Paleo Keto Egg Custard Tofu is a savory steamed egg custard dish.
+Egg Tofu is a savory steamed egg custard dish.
 In Japan it’s called Tamago Tofu and in Hong Kong, China, and Taiwan it’s called Zhēng dàn – Steamed Eggs.

 To make Paleo Keto Egg Custard Tofu you only need 2 ingredients – eggs and milk cream.
 The ingredients are actually quite similar to western egg custard.
 My version is low carb, Paleo, and Keto friendly.

-If you aren’t a tofu fan, let me tell you these Paleo Keto Egg Custard Tofu does not taste like any plain no flavor tofu you see in the grocery aisles.
-Best of all, you can pan fry or even bake them to make crispy ‘tofu’ or put them in soup to make Paleo friendly miso soup – more of that to come in a few weeks on the blog.
+If you aren’t a tofu fan, let me tell you these Keto egg tofu does not taste like any plain no flavor tofu you see in the grocery aisles.
+Best of all, you can pan fry or even bake them to make crispy sesame tofu or to put them in soup to make bok choy soup.

-You can also enjoy these low carb egg tofu for breakfast (think savory or sweet maple custard) or pair it with any dressing you like and they are perfect to be served as a side dish.
+You can also enjoy these low carb soy-free egg tofu for breakfast or pair it with any dressing you like and they are perfect to be served as a side dish.
 The possibilities are endless!

 Instant Pot & Low Carb delicious!